Lake Worth Beach, Florida: Geography

+According to the United States Census Bureau, the city has a total area of 6.81 sqmi, of which 5.89 sqmi is land and 0.92 sqmi (13.51%) is water.

 Several geographical features in Palm Beach County somewhat confusingly share the name "Lake Worth."
 The city of Lake Worth Beach is named after a lagoon which is officially known as the Lake Worth Lagoon.
 This lagoon opens to the Atlantic Ocean at the Port of Palm Beach via the Lake Worth Inlet.
 The next closest inlet exists farther south in Boynton Beach.
 The port and two inlets are all distant from the actual city of Lake Worth Beach.
 The lake is a long channel that spans much of east-central and northeastern Palm Beach County; indeed, the Intracoastal Waterway traverses the length of the lagoon.
 The manmade inlets to the ocean have replaced the natural freshwater with saltwater, such that the lagoon is actually now an estuary, instead of a true lagoon.

 The U.S. Department of Agriculture has mapped most of Lake Worth Beach in the Southern Florida Flatwoods land resource area.
 Deep, poorly drained acidic sandy soils are typical for the area; they have gray topsoil, white subsoil, and a dark hardpan.
 Much of Lake Worth Beach is built on a rapidly drained white or gray sand which is too dry and infertile to support vigorous plant growth.
 The western outskirts of Lake Worth Beach are in the Southern Florida Lowlands area.
 Topsoils there are sandy, but the subsoils have a much higher content of clay and the soils are relatively fertile.
 As in the flatwoods, these soils are poorly drained for many purposes unless drainage systems are installed.

 Although the incorporated city of Lake Worth Beach is small geographically, as is common in Palm Beach County, a large unincorporated urbanized area with a Lake Worth postal address lies to the west of the city.
 Only two zip codes are within the city's boundaries, 33460 and the eastern edge of 33641, while 33449, the remainder of 33461, 33462, 33463, and 33467 zip codes are located outside the city limits but may use a Lake Worth mailing address.
 Thus, The Palm Beach Post noted in 2019 that there are more mailing addresses for Lake Worth (unincorporated area) than Lake Worth Beach (the proper, incorporated area).

 Climate

-Lake Worth Beach, Florida has a Tropical climate.
+Lake Worth Beach has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical monsoon climate (Köppen climate classification, Am).